![Best Shopify Privacy Apps [508,095-Store Study]](/images/blog/best-shopify-privacy-apps.webp)

 Best for: Quick check before using other methods.
 Takes 30 seconds.

 Email finder tools take a name and company and return probable email addresses.
+They crawl the web for email mentions, analyze company email patterns (first.last@company.com), and cross-reference with their databases.

-Effort: Low | Accuracy: Medium | Cost: $49+/month
+Effort: Low | Accuracy: Medium | Cost: $39-75/month

 Best for: Finding emails when you already have names from LinkedIn or team pages.